You are here:

 Faculty are not obligated to negotiate an incomplete.
 In those cases where a student has requested and the faculty member agrees that an incomplete is appropriate, that information must be recorded no later than the course completion summary deadline for that semester.

 To record an incomplete, both student and faculty member will fill out the appropriate form to record the new negotiated deadline by which the student will complete all remaining work for the course.
-That date will not exceed the first day of the spring semester for a fall incomplete, and June 30 for a spring incomplete.
+That date will not exceed January 15 for a fall incomplete and June 30 for a spring incomplete.

 If the negotiated deadline passes without the faculty member receiving and recording the completed work from the student, the incomplete will be converted to a "No Evaluation."
 Faculty have one month from the negotiated date to evaluate the work.